hschott/cargo-wso2-container/README.md

 ```

-#### Remote WSO2 Carbon container with URI, CAR deployable and Ping.
+#### Remote WSO2 Carbon container with URI, CAR deployable and deployTimeout.
 The plugin execution is bound to pre-integration-test phase.

 ```xml